crobi/rpg-cards/README.md

 Installation and Updating
 =========================

-This project consists almost exclusively of static HTML/CSS/JavaScript files, but it needs to be builded at least one time to work.
+This project consists almost exclusively of static HTML/CSS/JavaScript files, but it needs to be build at least one time to work.

 The build will update icons, which are copied from the [game-icons](http://game-icons.net) project, and fonts from the [gameicons-font](https://seiyria.com/gameicons-font) project.